Planet Labs

 Investment Opinion: Should I buy PL Today?

 Rating: Hold.
-The core thesis is that Planet Labs is a compelling, high-growth story in a re-rating sector, but its extreme valuation and accelerating losses create an asymmetric risk/reward profile that currently favors waiting for a better entry point or clearer path to profitability.
+The core thesis is that Planet Labs is a compelling, high-growth story with transformative potential, but its valuation has run far ahead of fundamentals, creating an asymmetric risk/reward profile skewed to the downside in the near term.

 Sign up to view all